DeFiGeek-Community/landing-page/content/blog/annoucncing-the-launch-of-our-news-docs-in-english.en.md

 Our current and prospective members will find useful information about our Dapp development, operation and financials.

-We will be constantly updating our content with helpful information.
+We will be constantly updating our content with helpful information, starting from publishing monthly financial report.

 For any questions, suggestions, or feedback, please join [our Discord](%22https://discord.gg/FQYXqVBEnh%22) and contact us.